directvt/vtm/readme.md

 ### Adaptive Rendering

-vtm renders itself at 60 frames per second into own internal buffers.
-Output occurs only when the console is ready to receive the next frame.
+vtm renders itself at 60 frames per second into its own internal buffers.
+Output to the console occurs only when the console is ready to accept the next frame.
 All pending frames are merged for smooth running even on non-accelerated text consoles.

 ### Multiplayer